snowball13/snowball13.github.io/index.md

 ## About Me

 I am a PhD student with the Mathematics of Planet Earth Centre for Doctoral Training (MPE CDT) at Imperial College London, with a background in mathematics.
-My research focus is on the development of computational tools for PDEs, in particular looking at the development of sparse spectral methods on spherical caps and spherical triangles, with applications in atmosphere modelling.
+My research focus is on the development of computational tools for PDEs, in particular looking at the development of sparse spectral methods on spherical caps, with applications in atmosphere modelling.

 ## Projects